The Importance of Stories

 Children connect with others over shared stories, but they also find connection with the characters within these tales and develop important qualities like empathy.

 Reading stories together helps children build social bonds.
-485_img2_Importance-of-stories The Importance of Stories

-Reading stories together helps children build social bonds
+Reading stories together helps children build social bonds.

 Stories teach problem-solving